 Oh, what has science wrought?
 I sought only to turn a man into a metal-encased juggernaut of destruction powered by the unknown properties of a mysterious living crystal.
 How could this have all gone wrong?

 Halo: Keeping samples of the unstoppable parisitic lifeform you just wiped out all sentient life in the galaxy in an attempt to starve for study?
-Bad plan.
+Fine, if you lock them away in a secure installation.
+It's not your fault that thousands of years later, a bunch of Cargo Cult religious fanatics decided that it would be a good idea to around, carefully ignoring your pointed warning.

 The Peak 15 facility on Noveria in Mass Effect was build to hold the queen of an insect species that once almost destroyed the whole galaxy and develop a method to directly control her brood.
 Not only did the part about controlling the brood didn't work out, the "holding the queen" part didn't work either.
-When asked a week later in the midst of a hideous disaster what Peak 15 was built for, the captain of the security guards doesn't seem too surprised, prompting the page quote.
+When asked a week later in the midst of a hideous disaster what Peak 15 was built for, the captain of the security guards doesn't seem too surprised:

 This happens all the time with Cerberus.
 A majority of their projects (almost all of which are massively amoral and unethical) tend to backfire horribly upon them.
 In the Citadel DLC of the third game, Joker lampshades how frequently this happens, with Shepard being an example.

 In F.E.A.R., saying that things have Gone Horribly Wrong is a massive understatement.
 Harlan Wade, who's actions throughout the game's backstory very nearly propel him right past the Moral Event Horizon, should've known that having his psychic Batshit Insane daughter impregnated and stealing her children away from her to engineer them into supersoldiers wouldn't end well.
 And it doesn't, once Alma gets free.